AliBdeir/HospitalCapacityTracker/README.md

     **Note 1:** For both steps 2 and 3, once you add a resource file, open it in Visual Studio and change the Access Modifier to Public.
 The dropdown is at the top ribbon.

     **Note 2:** Both steps 2 and 3 will probably give you *resource file*-related errors in the Error List.
-Restarting visual studio should fix this, but you should be able to compile nonetheless.
+Restarting Visual Studio should fix this, but you should be able to compile nonetheless.

 4. Add your translations!